HIH: Towards More Accurate Face Alignment via Heatmap in Heatmap: Introduction

 \section{Introduction}

-Face alignment, or facial landmark detection, refers to detect a set of predefined landmarks on the human face.
-It is a fundamental step for many facial analysis tasks including face verification, facial attributes analysis, and 3D face reconstruction.

-Owing to the rapid development of deep learning, very recent works based on heatmap regression have got much higher accuracy than direct coordinate regression.
-Heatmap-based methods use the heatmap as label representation to encode the coordinate of facial landmark labels, so that the supervised learning loss can be quantified.
-The heatmap is usually generated by the 2-dimension Gaussian distribution density function, and it is characterized by giving spatial support around the ground-truth location, considering not only the contextual clues but also the inherent target position ambiguity \cite{zhang2020distribution}.
-In this way, this label representation method effectively reduces the model overfitting phenomenon during the training procedure.
-And there is no doubt that heatmap-based methods \cite{HRNET,kumar2020luvli,wang2019adaptive} have dominated the state-of-the-art performance on face alignment.
+Face alignment, or facial landmark detection, refers to detecting a set of predefined landmarks on the human face, which is a fundamental step for many facial tasks\cite{liu2017sphereface,khan2017synergy,feng2018joint}.
+Heatmap-based methods\cite{kowalski2017deep,newell2016stacked,deng2019joint,yang2017stacked} use the heatmap as label representation to encode the coordinate of facial landmark labels so that the supervised learning loss can be quantified.
+The heatmap is generated by the 2-dimension Gaussian distribution density function, and it is characterized by giving spatial support around the ground-truth location, considering not only the contextual clues but also the inherent target position ambiguity \cite{zhang2020distribution}.
+In this way, this label representation method effectively alleviates the model overfitting phenomenon during the training procedure.

-However, there is a major obstacle for the heatmap representation, which is reflected in two aspects.
-One is downsampling the raw face images at arbitrarily large resolutions into a prefixed small resolution with a data preprocessing procedure.
-The other is that the model computation involves downsampling layers, which cause the size of the output is usually smaller than the input image.
-The prediction is considered as the location (integer type) with maximal activation, which is required to remap back to the original coordinate space.
-Both sides show that quantization error is introduced during the total resolution reduction, which will cause precision lost.
+However, there is a significant obstacle to the heatmap representation, which is reflected in the following.
+Since the computational cost is a quadratic function of the input image resolution, downsampling layers are introduced into deep networks to ease the computation burden, and it causes the size of network output is usually smaller than the input image.
+For heatmap-based methods, the prediction of a landmark is considered as the location (integer type) with maximal activation, which is required to remap back to the original coordinate space.
+Thus, the prediction is the sub-optimal coordinate, and the quantization error is introduced during the resolution reduction, which drops the subpixel coordinate and causes precision decreases \cite{papandreou2017towards,luvizon20182d,jin2020pixel}.

 How much impact does the quantization error cause on the final results?
-None of previous works in face alignment answers this question.
-We are the first to conduct quantitative analysis, and the statistical results (Tab.\ref{tab:quantization error}) show that the NME generated by quantization error is even larger than 1/3 of the SOTA item.
-That is to say, how to make up for the quantization effect is a primary problem in face alignment.
+We are the first to conduct quantitative analysis on benchmarks.
+Under the common setting \cite{HRNET,kumar2020luvli}, from 256x256 input to 64x64 heatmap, the bottleneck caused by quantization error is shown in Fig.\ref{fig:bottleneck}.
+The normalized mean error (NME) generated by quantization error is 1.285 on WFLW\cite{LABWFLW}, 1.111 on 300W\cite{300W}, even larger than 1/3 of the state-of-the-art methods caused NME.
+Thus, how to eliminate the quantization effect is significant in face alignment.